tildearrow/furnace/README.md

 > my .dmf song sounds odd at a certain point

 Furnace's .dmf compatibility isn't perfect and it's mostly because DefleMask does things different.

+> my song sounds terrible after saving as .dmf!

+you should only save as .dmf if you're really sure, because the DefleMask format has several limitations. save in Furnace song format instead (.fur).

 ---
 # footnotes